gnugat/gnugat.github.io/_sculpin/source/_posts/2024-08-16-strategy-pattern-symfony-autowiring.md

 Have you heard of the Symfony component EventDispatcher?
-While it is a well known implementation of the Observer design pattern, the way the EvenListeners (strategies) are registered and executed in the EventDispatcher (context) is very similar to this.
+While it is a well known implementation of the Observer design pattern, the way the EventListeners (strategies) are registered and executed in the EventDispatcher (context) is very similar to this.

 ## Configuring DI in Symfony - YAML